usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 12F: Footer
 : If used as the federal emergency response official identification
-    label, a department or agency SHALL print "Federal Emergency Response Official" as depicted in [Figure 4-2](#fig-4-2), preferably in white lettering on a red background.
-Additional information regarding the federal emergency responder role MAY be included in Zone 9F.
+    label, a department or agency SHALL print "Federal Emergency Response Official" as depicted in [Figure 4-2](#fig-4-2).
+The label SHOULD be in white lettering on a red background.
+Additional information regarding the federal emergency responder role MAY be included in Zone 9F as depicted in [Figure 4-2](#fig-4-2).

     When Zone 15F indicates foreign national affiliation and the department or agency does not need to highlight emergency response official status, Zone 12F MAY be used to denote the country or countries of citizenship.
 If so used, the department or agency SHALL print the country name or the three-letter country abbreviation (alpha-3 format) in accordance with [[ISO 3166]](../_Appendix/references.md#ref-ISO3166).
-[Figure 4-4](#fig-4-4) illustrates an example of foreign national color-coding using country abbreviations.
+[Figure 4-4](#fig-4-4) illustrates an example of using country abbreviations for a card issued to a foreign national.

     Note that this zone overlaps with an area that some card manufacturers do not allow to be used for printing.
-    A possible alternate placement of Zone 12F is shown in [Figure 4-4](#fig-4-4).

 Zone 13F: Issue Date
 : If used, the card issuance date SHALL be printed above the Zone 14F expiration